jerseyhokie/linux-server-configuration/readme.md

 8. Confirm only SSH keypair login is allowed for SSH
 9. Use git to install catalog application from my github
 10. Install Postgres / setup user catalog / add permissions for user catalog
+11. Add hostname to a spare personal domain - cbaines.org

 * Application Changes:
 1. Run lotsofitems.py to establish catalog DB